Why study Science & Mathematics at Edgewood College?

 For questions about the STEM Learning Communities, contact Dr. Rachael Lancor, Associate Professor of Physics firstname.lastname@example.org.

 Each summer, incoming freshman students, with an interest in science, have the opportunity to travel across the country in the weeks before the semester begins.
-In 2017, they visited Yellowstone, Grand Teton, Badlands and many other natural sites out west.
+On a recent trip, they visited Yellowstone, Grand Teton, Badlands and many other natural sites out west.
 Watch the video to learn more.